skx/http2xmpp/README.md

 This repository contains a simple bridge between HTTP and Jabber.

-The code listens for HTTP-POST requests, and decodes the body from the submitted JSON.
+The node.js server listens for HTTP-POST requests, then submits their contents to a XMPP/Jabber server.
+Effectively this is a proxy/bridge between HTTP and XMPP.

 It is assumed incoming requests will contain two things:

 * The name of a chat-room.
    * The room name will be _unqualifed_.  (i.e. "`dev`" rather than "`dev@conference.chat.example.com`".)
-* A message.
+* The message to submit.
    * The message may contain HTML-formatting.

-When the submission is received it will be posted to the given chat-room.
+When the submission is received it will be posted to the specified chat-room.

 Rationale
 ---------

 I have several systems which usually notify me by email, however dealing with email is a pain.
-I'd much rather see chat-messages when a backups starts, or finish, for example.
+I'd much rather see chat-messages when a backup starts, or finish, for example.

 There are several existing command-line tools which will poke messages